-- Individual one-time charges (or fees, if there is a difference) for mandatory and optional services chosen by the signatory to the account - Identification of any device financed by the wireless service providers - Statement of the start and end dates of the contract - Specification of the date on which a trial period ends - Description of cancellation process (as otherwise wireless service plans may automatically default to monthly plans) - Discount offered if wireless service users bring their own device - Whether a device financed by the wireless service provider is covered by a manufacturer's warranty - 124 We also agree with UdC that the Code's current legibility requirement should be changed from "easily readable font", to "easily readable font and font size". - 125 We agree with UdC that the Summary should include a statement to describe the current data and roaming caps, and to advise potential or actual account holders where they can obtain usage monitoring tools.
-Like UdC, we were surprised to see an example in which Videotron's wireless contract purported to obtain customers' consent to overage charges, and suggest that the CRTC address this problem in its determination of this proceeding.
+- Identification of any device financed by the wireless service providers93 - Statement of the start and end dates of the contract94 - Specification of the date on which a trial period ends95 - Description of cancellation process (as otherwise wireless service plans may automatically default to monthly plans)96 - Discount offered if wireless service users bring their own device - Whether a device financed by the wireless service provider is covered by a manufacturer's warranty97 - We also agree with UdC that the Code's current legibility requirement should be changed from "easily readable font", to "easily readable font and font size".
+98 - We agree with UdC that the Summary should include a statement to describe the current data and roaming caps, and to advise potential or actual account holders where they can obtain usage monitoring tools.
+99 Like UdC, we were surprised to see an example in which Videotron's wireless contract purported to obtain customers' consent to overage charges, and suggest that the CRTC address this problem in its determination of this proceeding. - The Forum agrees with UdC that all conditions for unlocking wireless devices should be provided in the Summary, rather than elsewhere in wireless service providers' contracts.
+100